 WPE WebKit and WebKitGTK share a fair amount of code.
 Therefore, both projects produce their feature releases simultaneously, and share the same release branches.
 For bug-fix releases, the release teams for both projects try to sync their version numbers as well as they can.

-WPE is the official WebKit port for embedded platforms.
+WPE is the official WebKit port for Linux-based embedded platforms.
 WPE is uniquely designed for embedded systems in that it doesn’t depend on any user-interface toolkits such as the traditional Cocoa, GTK, etc toolkits.

 We've been collecting answers to lots of common questions we've been asked.
 If you've got questions, you might just find a ready answer in the FAQ.